 We’re covering Bitter Sea as part of The Shortest Nights event, how do you feel about the inclusion in this year’s programme?
 How are you finding the responses to Bitter Sea in general so far?

 Well, it is a lovely festival and I am so happy for Bitter Sea for being a part of it.
 It feels good!
-The script was awarded a production fund by Film London in 2017 and I started submitting the film to the festivals from January 2018.
+The script was awarded a production fund by Film London in 2017 and I started submitting the film to the festivals in January 2018.
 Our home premiere was at the London Short Film Festival and I received very nice feedback.
 We’ve also had screenings at the University of Westminster Film Festival, East End Film Festival, Swindon Independent Film Fest and British Urban Film Festival; All in the UK and all very successful.
 In fact, we won the Best Short Film Award from Swindon and our star Ada Condeescu was also a nominee for Best Actor.
-Our international premiere will be at the Oscar qualifying Short Shorts Film Festival & Asia in Tokyo.
+Our international premiere will be at the Oscar-qualifying Short Shorts Film Festival & Asia in Tokyo.

 And finally, what are you working on at the moment?